ayush03b/DVA-C02/README.md

         * You must use an S3 bucket when deploying (SAM uploads artifacts there)

 * AWS Lambda : Serverless compute service → run code without managing servers
+    * You can only increase the memory of a lambda function
     * You write the code → Lambda handles provisioning, scaling, fault tolerance
     * Pay only for:
         * Invocation count